Contact me today to get started

 Insurance companies usually have a limit on the number of sessions you are allowed.

-Located in Washington Township, Ohio Turning Inward, LLC is just minutes from Bellbrook, Centerville, Springboro, West Carrollton, Miamisburg, Miami Township, Kettering, Oakwood, Dayton, Beavercreek, Fairborn, and Xenia.
+The Washington Township, Ohio office is just minutes from Bellbrook, Centerville, Springboro, West Carrollton, Miamisburg, Miami Township, Kettering, Oakwood, and Dayton.
 Just a block north of the intersection of S.R.
-725 (also known as Miamisburg Centerville Road) and Congress Park Drive
+725 (also known as Miamisburg Centerville Road) and Congress Park Drive.